MichalMucek/DepotManager/README.md

 # DepotManager
-Depot Manager - Simple Console Application
+Depot Manager - Simple Windows Console Application

+2018-05-12

+First commit of the project created as part of the course.
+Certainly, it needs to be refined.